 Honey Pineapple Ham Glaze

 It’s super easy to make, gluten-free and without refined sugar.
-Get the printable recipe here.
+Get the printable recipe and hostess tips here.

 Making a Turkey?